focus-editor/focus/LOG.md

 - Investigate a crash when font size is too large - copy glyph to buffer segfaults

 # DONE
++ BUG: if a project folder is deleted, the editor doesn't know about that and doesn't give any errors when trying to save files
 + Improve scrolling using shitty touchpads
 + When switching to buffer or trying to save it, check that the file exists
 + When sorting the file list, put the modified buffers on top